 Contract Due Date:

 If you are in a group, list all group members below.
 Include yourself as number one.
-Your list MUST include the same people as each of your crew member's lists.
-If you are working alone, include only your name as number one.
+Your list MUST include people as each of your crew member's lists.
+If you are working alone, include only your name as number of

 1

 2

-3
+3. 4.

-4. 5.
+5

 Type of Project:

 Project Due Date:

 Choose your group carefully.
 The group agrees to share equally in all work and expenses.
-Money may not be spent unless all group members are consulted.
-Only those students named on this form are considered group members.
-All members must turn in a copy of this form signed by an adult to participate as a group.
+Money may not all group members are consulted.
+Only those students named on this form are considered group members. must turn in a copy of this form signed by an adult to participate as a group. -

 Student's Signature:

 Each group will need a pocket folder in which to keep their research.
-Groups may need other supplies later, depending on how they choose to present their findings.
+Groups may need other supplies later on how they choose to present their findings. ·, depending

 I understand that all students are REQUIRED to complete a History Day project.
-I understand that this project will be graded as a part of their Social Studies grade.
+I understand that this property as a part of their Social Studies grade.
 All of the work will be done IN CLASS.
-I also understand that once groups are chosen, there will be NO switching.
+I also understand that once chosen, there will be NO switching.

 Adult Signature: